GlacierXX/react-gallery-demo/README.md

 # react-gallery-demo

-A gallery demo implemented through the react.js.
+A gallery demo implemented through the reactjs.

 ## **Demo**